acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/addon-development/migration/why-migrate.md

 * If your add-on needs a lot of help from the low-level APIs, then you won't see much benefit from migrating.

-* If your needs a fairly limited amount of help from low-level APIs, then it might still be worth migrating: we'll add more supported APIs in future releases to meet important use cases, and eventually hope to have a comprehensive collection of third party modules filling many of the gaps.
+* If your add-on needs a fairly limited amount of help from low-level APIs, then it might still be worth migrating: we'll add more supported APIs in future releases to meet important use cases, and eventually hope to have a comprehensive collection of third party modules filling many of the gaps.